PicsArt/cppbind/docs/03_get_started/06_templates.rst

 Templates
 ^^^^^^^^^
-In this section we will cover function and class templates.
+In this section, we cover function and class templates.
-For templates user must specify all expected values of template parameters with ``template`` variable.
+For templates, the user must specify all expected values of template parameters with the ``template`` variable.
 The value of this variable is a mapping between template parameters and their expected arguments.

 Let's see an example: